What we know about Wess Roley, the 20-year-old suspect in the Idaho fire shooting

 “He wanted to be a fireman – he was doing tree work and he wanted to be a fireman in the forest,” Dale Roley said.
 “As far as I know, he was actually pursuing it.”

-Wess Roley owned a shotgun and a long rifle, his grandfather said, but it’s unclear whether the attack – which authorities described as a sniper ambush – was carried out with those firearms.
+Wess Roley owned a shotgun and a long rifle, his grandfather said.
+Investigators are confident that a shotgun was used in the Sunday attack, but have stopped short of ruling out additional firearms.

 Dale Roley said he typically spoke with his grandson on a weekly basis, but they hadn’t spoken in the last month because Wess Roley had lost his phone.
 He said the suspect had loving family and friends, and he vacationed in Hawaii with his mother last year, according to social media posts.